Scholarships & Financial Aid

 Since 2011, colleges have been required to include a net price calculator (NPC) on their websites.
 Using data provided by individual families, this tool should provide families with a ballpark estimate of their projected out of pocket cost to attend a range of institutions.
 But even these projections can be misleading or, even, erroneous.
 As in all things, the key to not being surprised by the financial realities of college is to be proactive.

 Most colleges offer aid “packages” that are comprised of grants (money that does not have to be paid back), loans, and work-study.
 While some colleges promise to meet 100% of demonstrated need of all accepted students, most colleges employ “preferential packaging” and “gapping” systems (leaving a “gap” between the student’s demonstrated need and what the college actually offers in aid).
-In preferential packaging, the students with the strongest academic records may receive 100% of their need and relatively small, if any, loans, while students with less impressive credentials will receive smaller grants and much larger loans.
+In preferential packaging, the students with the strongest academic records may receive 100% of their need and relatively small, if any, loans, while students with other credentials may receive smaller grants.